-The UH8to2 simulations were produced using the Department of Energy (DOE)'s Energy Exascale Earth System Model "HiLAT" code (E3SMv0-HiLAT, referred to hereafter as HiLAT, Hecht et al. (2019)); HiLAT was derived from the CESM1 (Hurrell et al., 2013).
-HiLAT uses the Regional Arctic System Model (RASM) coupling scheme (Roberts et al., 2015); modifications were made to Coupler 7 (CPL7) (Craig et al., 2012) to allow for high-frequency inertial sea-ice oscillations.
-In this simulation the ocean, seaice, and the "data" atmosphere are coupled every 20 minutes.
+The UH8to2 simulation was produced using the Department of Energy (DOE)'s Energy Exascale Earth System Model "HiLAT" code (E3SMv0-HiLAT, referred to hereafter as HiLAT, Hecht et al. 2019); HiLAT was derived from the CESM1 (Hurrell et al., 2013).
+HiLAT uses the Regional Arctic System Model (RASM) coupling scheme (Roberts et al., 2015); modifications were made to Coupler 7 (CPL7; Craig et al. 2012) to allow for high-frequency inertial sea-ice oscillations.
+In this simulation the ocean, sea-ice, and the reanalysis atmosphere are coupled every 20 min.

-Over the Arctic Ocean, the horizontal grid has a resolution of 2-4 km (fig. 1).
-The positioning of the two north poles produces the highest horizontal resolution in the adjacent shelf-seas and horizontal resolution of less than 3.5 km in the central Arctic.
+Over the Arctic Ocean, the UH8to2 horizontal grid has a resolution of 2-4 km (Fig. 1).
+The positioning of the two north poles produces the highest horizontal resolution in the shelf-seas adjacent to Siberia and Greenland and horizontal resolution of less than 3.5 km in the central Arctic.
 The model has 60 z-levels.
 The vertical spacing varies from 10 m over the upper 160 m of the ocean to 250 m at depth; the maximum model depth is 5500 m.
+Given that Arctic mixed layers can be less than 10 m in depth, this vertical grid spacing is insufficient to fully resolve mixed layer processes, as discussed in the sections that follow.
 Partial bottom cells are used to enhance the smoothness of the bottom topography.
-The model bathymetry is based on the General Bathymetric Chart of the Oceans 30 arc second grid (GEBCO_2014, Weatherall et al. (2015)).
+The model bathymetry is based on the General Bathymetric Chart of the Oceans 30 arc second grid (GEBCO\2014, Weatherall et al. 2015).

-The JRA55-do forcing has a horizontal resolution of about 55 km (0.25 degrees) and provides data at three-hour intervals (Tsujino et al., 2018).
-The fields extend through 2020 and include daily river runoff, as well as representations of ice sheet and ice-shelf discharge and melting around Greenland (Bamber et al., 2018) and Antarctica (Depoorter et al., 2013).
-Adjustments were made to the JRA55-do variables around the Arctic to improve the match between the assimilative product and in situ observations (Tsujino et al., 2018).
-Independent Arctic atmospheric measurements are scarce, and it is beyond the scope of this study to validate the JRA55-do; however we note that biases in JRA55-do, particularly in downward long wave radiation flux, may result in biases in the UH8to2 upper ocean fields.
-As is standard practice for forced ocean models (Yeager et al., 2012), weak (relaxation time scale of 4 years) sea surface salinity restoring to Polar Science Center Hydrographic Climatology 3.0 (Steele et al., 2001) is added to the surface freshwater fluxes to limit drift in the ocean.
+JRA55-do forcing was constructed from atmospheric surface fields obtained from JRA-55 that consists of an atmospheric model and a dataassimilation scheme.
+Adjustments were made to the JRA-55 surface forecast fields, both in the Arctic and elsewhere, to better agree with independent in situ observations.
+JRA55-do comprises these corrected surface forecast fields, has a horizontal resolution of about 55 km (0.25°), and is available on a three-hourly basis from 1958 through 2020 (Tsujino et al., 2018).
+It includes daily river runoff, as well as representations of ice sheet and ice-shelf discharge and melting around Greenland (Bamber et al., 2018) and Antarctica (Depoorter et al., 2013).
+Independent Arctic atmospheric measurements are scarce, and it is beyond the scope of this study to validate the JRA55-do; however we note that biases in JRA55-do, particularly in downward long wave radiation flux, may result in biases in the UH8to2 upper-ocean and ice fields.
+As is standard practice for forced ocean models (Yeager et al., 2012), weak (relaxation time scale of four years) sea surface salinity restoring to Polar Science Center Hydrographic Climatology 3.0 (Steele et al., 2001) is added to the surface freshwater fluxes to limit drift in the ocean.
+This climatology was last updated in 2005, so this restoring may introduce a small positive salinity bias relative to current Arctic conditions (Tsujino et al., 2018).
+However, intermodel comparisons suggest that models are not especially sensitive to the strength of sea surface salinity restoring, with subgridscale parameterizations and grid resolutions explaining more intermodel variability than variation in the strength of the sea surface salinity restoring (Danabasoglu et al., 2014).
+In light of this analysis we do not expect the restoring to have a significant impact on our results on seasonal or interannual timescales relative to factors such as vertical grid size and atmospheric forcing.